After-Shock/Cloudbox-wiki/Plex-Requests.md

     - "Radarr server IP or Hostname": `radarr`

-       - _For a Feeder/Plex setup, use `radarr.yourdomain.com` address (or the IP address the Feeder box) instead._
+       - _For a Feeder/Plex setup, use `radarr.yourdomain.com` address (or the IP address of your Feeder box) instead._

     - "Radarr server port":`8080`